voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 Hello world Panel
 ~~~~~~~~~~~~~~~~~

-A simple hello world plugin that renders "hello world" in a panel would look
+A simple plugin that renders "Hello world" in a panel would look like this:
-like this:

 .. code-block:: jsx
     :linenos: